Warring Libya rivals sign truce but tough political talks ahead | Headlines

 Warring Libya rivals sign truce but tough political talks ahead

-"If there is no force or mechanism to apply this on the ground, to expel the mercenaries, stop all foreign forces, dissolve all militias and collect all arms not in the hands of the state, this deal will only be ink on paper," said Ahmed Ali, 47, in Benghazi.
-Many previous diplomatic efforts to resolve Libya's internal conflict have run aground on the messy reality of a contest among many different groups since the 2011 overthrow of Muammar Gaddafi.
+'POSTURING AND POSITIONING' Key details on implementing the ceasefire, including monitoring the departure of foreign fighters and merging armed groups, has been left to subcommittees in future talks.

+Both sides have deployed thousands of foreign fighters in Libya, including Syrians, Sudanese, Chadians and European mercenaries brought in by Russia's Wagner group.
+Since June they have also entrenched along the Sirte frontlines with new weapons and defensive positions.
+Meanwhile, political talks scheduled in Tunisia early next month with an eventual view towards holding national elections, would need to reach agreement on historically elusive issues and overcome widespread mistrust.

-"There is still no clear sign that Libyan belligerents are looking at this as anything other than a period of posturing and positioning," said Tarek Megerisi, a Libya political analyst.
-Both sides have been backed with weapons and fighters by outside powers as the Libyan conflict has drawn in countries propelled by their own regional interests.
+"There is still no clear sign that Libyan belligerents are looking at this as anything other than a period of posturing and positioning," said Tarek Megerisi, a policy fellow at the European Council on Foreign Relations.
+Libya has enjoyed no political stability since the 2011 NATO-backed uprising against Muammar Gaddafi and has been split since 2014 between east and west.

-The GNA is supported by Turkey, while the United Arab Emirates, Russia and Egypt back the LNA.
-The United Nations has urged all foreign parties to stop interfering in Libya and criticised their breach of an arms embargo.
-Turkish President Tayyip Erdogan said he hoped the rival sides would abide by the ceasefire, but added that "it does not seem too acheivable".
+Haftar's assault on Tripoli last year was launched as U.N.
+Secretary General Antonio Guterres had arrived in Tripoli to prepare for peace talks.
+As that assault collapsed this summer thanks to Turkish backing for the GNA, Egypt threatened to directly intervene, raising the spectre of a bloody regional escalation.

+It put Libya's energy facilities, the biggest prize for both sides in the OPEC member state, on the front line as mercenaries marched into ports and oilfields.
+However, the United Nations is also pushing an economic track in the talks to seek agreement between the major factions on the future management of Libya's wealth and its sovereign institutions.

 ALSO READ